Updated: May 23

 “He who has an ear, let him hear what the Spirit says to the assemblies.
 To him who overcomes I shall give to eat from the tree of life, which is in the midst of the paradise of Elohim.”
 (Revelations 2:7)

-My next witness is Paul, who follows suite with his terms, evoking the same sense of having to sustain in belief to inherit the promise.
+Is Paul, who follows suit with his terms, evoking the same sense of having to sustain in belief to inherit the promise.

 “If we endure, we shall also reign with Him.
 If we deny Him, He also shall deny us.”
 (2 Timothy 2:12)